 How do I know if a call from HMRC about the SEISS is genuine?

 Put simply, it’s difficult if not impossible to do so.
+HMRC provides a list of genuine HMRC contacts by which you can check details, so you know what to expect.

-The call from HMRC has several details in common with the social engineering techniques used by scam callers:
+Nonetheless, the call from HMRC has several details in common with the social engineering techniques used by scam callers:

 - HMRC has confirmed to Sage that the call will appear to be from a withheld number on your phone.
 Even if the number identifies itself as being from HMRC in some way, the call cannot be trusted because this is easily faked by scammers.